avlacatus/fii-admis/README.md

 The admission results can be visualized via the web interface, the web service, in the json format, or in the PDF format, by clicking on a link (http://fii-admis-restservice-dt5dd3kc2v.elasticbeanstalk.com/admission_results.pdf).

+This backend module was implemented using Java, version 7.

 Phase 2 - Unit testing
 -------------------